nawforce/apex-assist/npm/README.md

 packageDirectory entries to locate Salesforce metadata and honours .forceignore entries.
 It will read both SFDX (source format) or MDAPI metadata and it not fussy about which you provide.

 When your project is loaded you are likely to see some warnings.
-You can disable the display of warning in the the VSCode settings for 'Apex Assist' so these are not shown by default.
+You can disable the display of warnings in the the VSCode settings for 'Apex Assist' so these are not shown by default.

 ## Cache Management